 6.6.2 Avoidance mechanisms for language users

-To avoid the vulnerability or mitigate its ill effects, software developers can:
+To avoid the vulnerabilities or mitigate their ill effects, software developers can:

-Follow the avoidance mechanisms provided by ISO/IEC 24772-1:202X subclause 6.6.5.
+Follow the avoidance mechanisms provided by ISO/IEC 24772-1:2024 subclause 6.6.5.

 Though there is generally no need to be concerned with an integer getting too large (rollover) or small, be aware that iterating or performing arithmetic with very large positive or small (negative) integers will hurt performance.